 Shampooing the carpet will get you no closer to getting lice out of your carpet.
-Head lice are use to being covered in soap and water daily (you wash your hair, right?).
+Head lice are used to being covered in soap and water daily (you wash your hair, right?).
 There is no amount of washing you can do to kill lice.
-Lice can hold their breath for a very long time in water (up to 16 hours!).
+In studies, lice can hold their breath for a very long time in water (up to 16 hours!).
 Vacuuming is sufficient and more effective.

 Does a steam cleaner kill lice in carpet?

 Head lice are used to hot water (you use hot water when you wash your hair, right?).
 To kill lice, the temperature of the water would need to be higher than 130° for 5 minutes.
 Most steam cleaners do not have a precise temperature gauge on them, so it is hard to determine how hot they get.
 If you would like to use a steam cleaner on your carpets, then use the highest heat setting and vacuum them first.
 Vacuuming is sufficient and more precise.